sneddy/pneumothorax-segmentation/README.md

 ### Checkpoints averaging
 Top3 checkpoints averaging from each fold from each pipeline on inference

+### Small batchsize without accumulation
+A batch size of 2-4 pictures is enough and all my experiments were run on one (sometimes two) 1080-Ti.

 ### Horizontal flip TTA

 ## Install